woowenjun99/tp/docs/UserGuide.md

   Balance of initial account --> SGD: 895.00
   Balance of target account --> USD: 77.14

-//Above example are for reference only.Actual rates might varies depend on the market.
+//Above example are for reference only.
+Actual rates might varies depend on the market.
 ```

 ### Withdrawing money `withdraw`